-OHSAA Director of Officiating Development & Assistant Sport Administrator
+OHSAA Sport Administrator & Director of Officiating Development Track & Field and Cross Country

-This manual has been compiled to serve as a reference for the sports of Track & Field and Cross Country, it was updated on July 15, 2023 to add additional information.
-This manual should be used in conjunction with other resources, including the 2023 NFHS Rule & Case Books and 2023-24 NFHS Officials Manual.
+This manual has been compiled to serve as a reference for the sports of Track & Field and Cross Country, it was updated on June 29,2025 to add additional information and/or make clarifications.
+This manual should be used in conjunction with other resources, including the 2025 NFHS Rule & Case Books and 2025-26 NFHS Officials Manual.
+All changes/updates for 2025 that were added are reflected in RED.
+Editorial changes made in June 2025 are BLUE.